3mdeb/verified-boot/verified_boot_main.md

 security, without specifying any relations between them.

-The Trusted Computing Base, just like the Chain of Trust, can consist of a different number of software components at any given point in the process of booting th system.
+The Trusted Computing Base, just like the Chain of Trust, can consist of a different number of components at any given point in the process of booting th system.
 When analyzing the boot process, the TCB is increasing in size with every new component appended to the Chains of Trust that is important for the security, or might impact it in any way.